-3. What events can create PTSD?
+3. What events can lead to PTSD?

 - Type 1 “simple” PTSD

-- Type 2 “complex” PTSD
+- Complex” type 2 PTSD

-4. What impact can this post-traumatic stress have?
+4. What impact can post-traumatic stress have?

 5. Can we reduce the risk of developing post-traumatic stress?
 How to treat post-traumatic stress?

-Many studies are underway to better understand the development of this type of disorder.
+Numerous studies are underway to better understand the development of this type of disorder.